By NCHIMUNYA MIYOBA

 Kitwe District Commissioner Binwell Mpundu says over 8000 farmers in the district have made initial payment of K400.00 for the Farmer Input Support Programme (FISP).

-Speaking in an interview when he gave an update of the district, Mr Mpundu said last week Friday the District Agriculture Coordinating office recorded a total of 8500 out of more than 9000 farmers captured the office.
+Speaking in an interview when he gave an update of the district, Mr Mpundu said by last week Friday the District Agriculture Coordinating office recorded a total of 8500 out of more than 9000 farmers captured by the office.

 Mr Mpundu said the FISP is going on well with most farmers expected not to have problems to access the government programme.